Niraamaya Retreats Surya Samudra

 A great spot to relax and unwind

-Call us on (858) 523-9000 to start planning your vacation to Niraamya Surya Samudra Retreats or take a look at our itineraries to Kerala and Karnataka
+Call us on 858 523 9000 to start planning your vacation to Niraamaya Retreats Surya Samudra or take a look at our itineraries to Kerala and Karnataka

-Many of the rooms are actually authentic Keralan houses transplanted from their original derelict locations to the hillside that slopes towards the coast.
+There are twenty two rooms at the resrot, all authentic Keralan houses transplanted from their original derelict locations to the hillside that slopes towards the coast.
 They have heavy wooden doors and window shutters and the interiors are finished in traditional style, with outdoor garden bathrooms.
 All rooms face the sea to get the full effect of the cooling breezes.
-Since its renovation in 2009, the rooms have been beautifully updated.

 The open restaurant serves up a variety of food, including seafood freshly caught by local fishermen.
 Below this is a unique pool hewn from the hillside and featuring exposed boulders.
 Ayurvedic treatments are available at the massage center and yoga can be practiced at the pavilion overlooking the twin bays separated by a granite promontory.
 Other activities at the hotel include catamaran and motorboat rides, astrology, cooking classes and selection of cultural experiences to explore the stunning local landscape.